Corporate Governance

 Investment opportunity

-• Avacta operates through two separate divisions in both the oncology drug development market and the diagnostics sector.
+• Avacta operates through two separate divisions; in the oncology drug development market and the diagnostics sector.

 • The Therapeutics Division is leveraging Avacta’s proprietary technologies to develop innovative oncology drugs that transform treatment outcomes to improve cancer patients’ lives.